 Your injury lawyer will work to understand the full scope of your injuries.
 Even injuries that seem minor can require significant amounts of compensation if they are complicated by other conditions.
 Because truck accidents involve high amounts of force, they tend to cause serious injuries.

 A truck accident victim could be left permanently disabled as a result of the crash.
 They might have to suffer an amputation or the removal of an organ due to serious internal injuries.
 A victim could suffer brain damage that leaves them permanently unable to work – or even conduct such simple daily tasks as walking and speaking.

 These permanent injuries are devastating for victims and their loved ones.
 They require medical treatment and rehabilitation for the rest of the victim’s life – not to mention years of lost wages.
 The victim is also entitled to compensation for the pain and suffering that he or she will endure for the rest of their life.
 All of this combined leads to multi-million dollar settlements in many truck accident cases involving serious, permanent injuries.

 You have serious legal interests at stake after a truck accident.
 The more serious your injuries, the more compensation you are entitled to, and the greater your financial interest is in the outcome of the case.
-Some injury victims choose to settle their cases on their own without the help of a personal injury lawyer.
+Some injury victims choose to settle their cases on their own without the help of an Irvine personal injury lawyer.